SmartPlastic/Docs/docs/content/home/jointstafftraining.rst

 ====================

 **Dierdorf, Germany, November 20.**
-We held our joint staff training in Dierdorf where the teachers of the Erasmus+ project came together to discuss the launch.
+We held our joint staff training in Dierdorf, where the teachers of the Erasmus+ project came together to discuss the launch.
 After Jan-Micha Kroll, a former student of the MBG who created Sdui_, an awesome app making school-student communication way easier,